- Download our Moving to Denmark Guide (PDF)

 Deposits

 Once the lease is signed, expats will need to pay a deposit of up to three months’ rent.
-Tenants will also typically have to pay three months of rent upfront and in advance.
+Tenants will also typically have to pay three months of pre-paid rent, as well as the first month's rent.
+This is equivalent to seven months' rent upfront and can be quite hefty for expats, but some landlords may be open to negotiation.

 Utilities

 Utilities are usually an additional charge on top of rent.
-Heating and water are usually paid to the landlord while electricity is typically paid directly to the supplying company.
+Heating and water are typically paid to the landlord, while electricity is typically paid directly to the supplying company.
+It's common for landlords to request that tenants pay a fixed prepayment (conto) as part of their rent to cover utilities.
+To access all utility services, expats must ensure they have their CPR numbers.

 Further reading